astronomer/airflow-guides/facebook-ads-to-redshift.md

 ### Step 9:
 Once you have those credentials plugged into your DAG, make sure that you’re logged in and run `astro deploy` to push your DAG to your Airflow instance.
 You can then log into your Airflow UI through app.astronomer.io and see your DAGs running.
-Once the DAG run succeeds, you will see your Salesforce data in the appropriate schema in your Redshift instance.
+Once the DAG run succeeds, you will see your Facebook Ads data in the appropriate schema in your Redshift instance.

 ### Step 10:
 Now, you can add custom logic into the hooks, operators, and DAGs that you have saved locally.
 For more info on how to do that, feel free to drop us a note in the webchat below!